-For further details and theoretical derivations of the loss function, we refer the reader to the anonymized supplementary material included in this submission (see \citet{alphaDiv2024underreview}).
-This material contains a full explanation of the theoretical framework and the optimization process of the loss function used here.
+For further details and theoretical derivations of this loss function, we refer the reader to \citet{kitazawa2024alpha}.

-\paragraph{$L_p$ Errors vs. KL-Divergence in Data.} We initially created 100 training, validation, and test datasets, each consisting of 10000 samples, with a data dimensionality of 5 and KL-divergence values of 1, 2, 4, 8, 10, 12, and 14, and the numerator datasets of modalities of 1, 2, 3, and 4.
-The numerator datasets had modalities of 1, 2, 3, and 4, generated from the aforementioned distributions.
-We trained neural networks using the training datasets by optimizing both the $\alpha$-divergence and KL-divergence loss functions.
-Training was halted if the validation loss, measured using the validation datasets, did not improve over an entire epoch.
-After training the neural networks, we measured the $L_p$ errors of the estimated density ratios for $p=1$, 2, and 3, using the test datasets.
+\paragraph{$L_p$ Errors vs. KL-Divergence in Data.} We initially created 100 training, validation, and test datasets, each consisting of 10000 samples, with a data dimensionality of 5 and KL-divergence values of 1, 2, 4, 8, 10, 12, and 14.
+The numerator datasets were generated with modalities of 1, 2, 3, and 4 using the aforementioned distributions.
+Neural networks were trained using the training datasets by optimizing both the $\alpha$-divergence and KL-divergence loss functions.
+Training was halted if the validation loss did not improve for an entire epoch.
+After training, the $L_p$ errors of the estimated density ratios for $p=1$, 2, and 3 were measured using the test datasets.
 A total of 100 trials were conducted, and we reported the median $L_p$ errors along with the interquartile range (25th to 75th percentiles) for each KL-divergence and $\alpha$-divergence function.